The UK's growing and rapidly ageing population is placing additional pressures on our health and social care system.

 The study examined whether this technology could reduce patients' reliance on other NHS services and lower the cost of their care; whether it could improve their wellbeing, quality of life and ability to care for themselves; what its economic consequences would be; and how it would need to be organised.
 It also looked at patients', carers' and professionals' experiences of the technology.

-The WSD's research was of a sufficient size, breadth and quality to produce strong evidence in an area previously held back by limited research.
+The WSD's research was of sufficient size, breadth and quality to produce strong evidence in an area previously held back by limited research.
 The Department of Health, UK Government, and Health Services in other countries along with local health and social care authorities have used these findings to decide whether and how to implement this new and potentially powerful set of technologies.

 The study's evidence is also being used in consultations with NHS Trusts, social service organisations, device manufacturers, Royal Colleges and European leaders and policy makers.